romashouckfamily/lab/syllabus/day1.md

 - Add shortcut for sublime, so that you can open sublime from the command line

 ## Homework:
+- functions worksheet in `lab/homework/day1.js`.
+Complete 5 of the functions (or more for good practice!).
+You will be presenting the function you are assigned with your partner next Saturday.
 - freecodecamp: Basic Javascript course, up until "Understanding Boolean values"